nlgthuan/wutah-reminder/README.md

    editor=vim crontab -e
    ```

-- Setup the cronjob to run at the interval you like:
+- Setup the cronjob to run at the interval you like

   ```
   30 * * * * <PATH-TO-THE-REPO>/wutah-reminder.sh